-25.5 How to Identify Depression in Patients with CKD
+23.5 How to Identify Depression in Patients with CKD

 Given one out of four or five patients with CKD or ESKD may be depressed, which puts them at increased risk for adverse clinical outcomes, poor QOL, and functional impairment, it is important for clinicians to screen such patients for depression.
-It is suggested that screening should be performed at the first outpatient evaluation of a patient in the CKD or dialysis clinic and then repeated annually or semi-annually.
-Self-report questionnaires [15, 16], that assess depressive symptom severity, perform well as screening tools with high sensitivity and average specificity (Table 25.1).
+It is suggested that screening should be performed at the first outpatient evaluation in the CKD or dialysis clinic and then repeated annually or semiannually.
+Self-report questionnaires that assess depressive symptom severity perform well as screening tools with high sensitivity and average specificity (Table 23.1) [12, 13].
 These can be administered easily and consume no significant extra time during a patient visit.
-The 20-item Center for Epidemiological Studies Depression (CES-D),
+The 20-item Center for Epidemiological Studies Depression Scale (CES-D), the 21-item Beck Depression Inventory (BDI-II), and the 9-item Patient Health Questionnaire (PHQ-9) are screening tools that were specifically validated against DSM-IV-based structured interviews to diagnose MDD in patients with ESKD (Table 23.1).
+Similarly, the BDI-II and 16-item Quick Inventory for Depressive Symptomatology Self-Report (QIDS-SR16) are validated screening tools in CKD patients not yet initiated on maintenance dialysis (Table 23.1).